 AGR is more than just one of those strictly social fraternities; it is also a professional

 fraternity.
 All members of AGR have related career interests.
 AGR is for young

 men pursuing any career related to the agriculture, food or fiber industries.

 The WVU Student Sub-Unit of the American Fisheries Society was formed in 2000.
-Their

-a recognized AFS subunit at WVU.
+to form a recognized AFS subunit at WVU.

-ASID promotes professionalism in interior design services and products for the workplace
+ASID promotes professionalism in interior design services and products for the

 FFA makes a positive difference in the lives of students by developing their potential